Jean Giraud: Métal Hurlant (1974–1982)

-In a certain way "Les yeux du chat" concluded a phase that had started with "La Déviation", and this viewpoint was adhered to by the publisher who had coined the era "Les années Métal Hurlant" on one of its latter-day anthologies.
-The very first "Mœbius" anthology collection the publisher released as such, was the 1980–1985 Moebius œuvres complètes six-volume collection of which two, volumes 4, "La Complainte de l'Homme Programme" and 5, "Le Désintégré Réintégré" (the two of them in essence comprising an expanded version of the 1980 original), were Mœbius art books.
-It also concluded a phase in which Giraud was preoccupied in a "characteristic period in his life" in which he was "very somber and pessimistic about my life", resulting in several of his "Mœbius" stories of that period ending in death and destruction.
+In a certain way "Les yeux du chat" concluded a phase that had started with "La Déviation".
+The very first "Mœbius" anthology collection the publisher released as such, was the 1980–1985 Moebius œuvres complètes six-volume collection.
+It also concluded a phase in which Giraud was preoccupied in a "characteristic period in his life" in which he was "very somber and pessimistic", resulting in several of his "Mœbius" stories of that period ending in death and destruction.
 These included the poetic "Ballade", in which Giraud killed off the two protagonists, something he came to regret a decade later in this particular case.

 Mœbius cover art for Humanoids Publishing's 2014 US hardcover trade collection of The Incal.

 In the magazine's issue 58 of 1980 Giraud started his famous L'Incal series in his third collaboration with Jodorowsky.
-However, by this time Giraud felt that his break-out success as "Mœbius" had come at a cost.
-He had left Pilote to escape the pressure and stifling conditions he was forced to work under, seeking complete creative freedom, but now it was increasingly becoming "as stifling as it had been before with Blueberry", as he conceded in 1982, adding philosophically, "The more you free yourself, the more powerless you become!".
-How deeply ingrained this sentiment was, was evidenced in a short interview in Métal Hurlant, issue 82, later that year, where an overworked Giraud stated, "I will finish the Blueberry series, I will finish the John Difool [Incal] series and then I'm done.
+However, Giraud felt that his break-out success as "Mœbius" had come at a cost.
+He had left Pilote to escape the pressure he was forced to work under, seeking complete creative freedom, but now it was increasingly becoming "as stifling as it had been before with Blueberry", as he conceded in 1982, adding philosophically, "The more you free yourself, the more powerless you become!".
+In Métal Hurlant, issue 82, later that year, an overworked Giraud stated, "I will finish the Blueberry series, I will finish the John Difool [Incal] series and then I'm done.
 Then I will quit comics!"
 At the time he had just finished working as storyboard, and production design artist on the Movie Tron, something he had enjoyed immensely.
-Fortunately for his fans, Giraud did not act upon his impulse as history has shown, though he did take action to escape the hectic Parisian comic scene in 1980 by moving himself and his family as far away from Paris as possible in France, and relocated to the small city of Pau at the foothills of the Pyrenees.
-It was while he was residing in Pau that Giraud started to take an interest in the teachings of Jean-Paul Appel-Guéry, becoming an active member of his group and partaking in their gatherings.
+Giraud did not quit comics, though he did take action to escape the hectic Parisian comic scene in 1980 by moving with his family to a small village near Pau at the foothills of the Pyrenees.
+Giraud then started to take an interest in the teachings of Jean-Paul Appel-Guéry, the leader of the UFO religion Iso-Zen, (Note: "Appel-Guéry encouraged Mœbius to tap into the more positive zones of his subconscious.
+'Most of the people that were studying spirituality with Appel-Guéry did not know much about comics, but they immediately picked on the morbid, and overall negative feelings that permeated my work,' said Moebius.
+'So I began to feel ashamed, and I decided to do something really different, just to show them that I could do it.'") becoming an active member of his group and partaking in their gatherings.